 |Estimated Dates:||Late August to early December|

-|Program Focus:||Country Study|
+|Program Focus:||Regional Area Study|

 Professor of Biology

+East Africa is a region of extraordinary ethnic, cultural, and biological diversity.
 This course begins with the earliest inhabitants and examines the movements and settlement patterns of various peoples of the region.
 Special attention is given to the impact of overseas influences during the last millennium, particularly those of the Arab-Muslim world during initial contact, and those of the Western-Christian world during the colonial period.
 The course also considers the rise of African nationalism, the end of colonial rule, and the ongoing effects of modernization and globalization in a developing country.

-IS 211: Contemporary East Africa
+IS 211: Contemporary East Africa (4 credits)

 This course focuses on a wide variety of contemporary issues in East Africa, including population growth, health care, education, political structure and institutions, gender roles, land use, environmental health, geography, urbanization, art, and literature.
 As part of the coursework, students will complete an independent study project on a topic of their choice, which they will work on for the duration of the program.
 Both written and oral presentations will be made during the final week of the program.

-BIO 115: Explorations in Regional Biology, East Africa
+BIO 115: Explorations in Regional Biology, East Africa (4 credits)

 With an itinerary that takes students from coral reefs to the Serengeti, this course exposes students to a remarkable diversity of biological communities.
 Lectures by local experts and extended field trips explore the adaptations of local plant and animal species and their ecological role within the larger community.
 Bolstered with knowledge of life history and behavior, students also examine human cultural adaptations within the same environment and consider the role of historical and modern human impacts.
 Discussions of the sustainability of human activities in the context of exploitation and economic development are included, with a focus on how this impacts the regional biota.
 Student journals, exams, and field exercises are used to assess the degree to which students are able to document and analyze information gained in a variety of field excursions into natural settings.

-FL 101: Swahili Language Instruction
+FL 101: Swahili Language Instruction (4 credits)